PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     If you have Padlets that have been used in student teaching or assessment that need to be archived and retained, please export these from the platform as soon as possible.

 See your [Dashboard of Padlet boards](https://uniofyork.padlet.org/dashboard?mobile_page=Collection&filter=made) for a list of all your Padlets.
-You can't export all of your Padlets in bulk; you must export each one separately.
+You can't export all of your Padlets in bulk; you must export each one separately by opening the Padlet and selecting 'Share' to access the export options.

 <div markdown class="grid">
 <div markdown>